ethereum/evmc/docs/VM_Guide.md

 ## VM methods implementation

-Each VM methods takes the pointer to the ::evmc_instance as the first argument.
+Each VM methods takes the pointer to the ::evmc_vm as the first argument.
-The VM implementation can extend the ::evmc_instance struct for storing internal data.
+The VM implementation can extend the ::evmc_vm struct for storing internal data.
 This allow implementing the VM in object-oriented manner.

-The most important method is ::evmc_instance::execute() because it executes EVM code.
+The most important method is ::evmc_vm::execute() because it executes EVM code.
 Remember that the Host is allowed to invoke the execute method concurrently so do not store data related to a particular execution context in the VM instance.

-Before a client can actually execute a VM, it is important to implement the three basic fields for querying name (::evmc_instance::name), version (::evmc_instance::version) and capabilities (::evmc_instance::get_capabilities()) as well as the ::evmc_instance::destroy() method to wind the VM down.
+Before a client can actually execute a VM, it is important to implement the three basic fields for querying name (::evmc_vm::name), version (::evmc_vm::version) and capabilities (::evmc_vm::get_capabilities()) as well as the ::evmc_vm::destroy() method to wind the VM down.

 Other methods are optional.